-The best way to reach me or the Instructional Assistants is through the Blackboard email tool.
-When you use this tool, your email subject line is prefaced by the course number and helps us keep track of the many emails that come in every day.
+The best way to reach me is through the Blackboard email tool.
+When you use this tool, your email subject line is prefaced by the course number and helps me keep track of the many emails that come in every day.
 For email correspondence, students can expect a response within 24 hours from Monday-Thursday and 48 hours on Friday-Sunday.
 Quiz grades will be available automatically.
 Discussion grades will be posted within 7 days.
 Exam grades will be posted within 7-12 days.